dreamingechoes/dreamingechoes/README.md

 ![1649707209743](https://user-images.githubusercontent.com/4928335/170882671-07624be5-b7c7-42a1-ad47-fd51e741501e.jpeg)

 👋 Hi folks!
-I'm Iván, a seasoned software engineer passionate about building outstanding digital solutions, with a bachelor's degree in computer science, and 15 years of professional experience.
+I'm Iván, a seasoned software engineer passionate about building outstanding digital solutions.
+I have a bachelor's degree in computer science and 15 years of professional experience.

-🙋 I've got a T-shaped profile, and while my core specialization lies in Backend development, I've also delved into several other exciting domains, including Frontend, DevOps, Mobile Development, and UI/UX.
+🙋 I've got a T-shaped profile.
+While my core specialization lies in Backend development, I've also delved into several other exciting domains, including Frontend, DevOps, Mobile Development, and UI/UX.
 I love taking on complex challenges and creating product-oriented solutions that make a real impact.

 🧑‍💻 Being a team player is in my DNA, and I've been leading excellent teams since 2020.
 I'm all about empowering fellow engineers, nurturing their growth, and creating a healthy and supportive work environment.
 Remote work has been my thing since 2016, and I thrive on delivering excellence in every project.